MEAN-Script-Org/Autowise-Loan-Tracker/README.md

     + Prices of current database provider (mLab) then start at $15/month/GB
   + Enjoy your paperless loan tracking application

-## Technical Recommendations
+## Scaling Recommendations
-- Scaling: Instructions to move to a bigger database of the current provider can be found [here](https://devcenter.heroku.com/articles/mongolab#changing-plans)
+- Instructions to move to a bigger database of the current provider can be found [here](https://devcenter.heroku.com/articles/mongolab#changing-plans)
-  - Recommendation: Have archived loans as a static JSON/mongodump file in a S3 bucket or similar storage/CDN service.
+  - Recommended Implementation: Have archived loans as a static JSON/mongodump file in a S3 bucket or similar storage/CDN service.
 Only retrieve them when searching for them, and modify that file as such.
-  - Implementation: Change 'archived_filter' on *custom-filters.js*, reset loading for this, add a new Factory ↔ Express interaction, add/remove loans to active MongoDB on loan 'revival' or death.
-Done.
+Then accordingly modify 'archived_filter' on *custom-filters.js*, reset loading, add a new Factory ↔ Express interaction, and add/remove loans to active MongoDB on loan 'revival' or death.
     - *Learning opportunity* if no prior experience with these services

 <!-- TO Add to heroku vars: -->
 <!-- email text!!! -->